When moving to Spain, many of us bring our furry friends with us as well.

 You will also need to be a person of good standing with no criminal records and will need to have passed a physical and psychological aptitude test to confirm that you are capable of owning a potentially dangerous dog.

 If you need to register a potentially dangerous dog, the first port of call is in person at your local town hall, or by visiting the town hall’s website.

 On most of Spain’s beaches, dogs are prohibited during the Summer season.
 However, many autonomous communities will have their own rules and regulations and as such may permit dogs to go onto the beach at certain times of the year.
 Some beaches may also allow for specific areas to be used by dogs.

 If you do want to take your dog onto the beach, it is advisable to check with your local town hall first to make sure you do not break the law and get hit with a large fine in the process.

 Looking After Your Pet

-Most of the rules on pet ownership in Spain are self explanatory.
-Make sure your pets is registered, vaccinated, are treated with the love and respect they deserve and making sure they do not infringe on other peoples rights.
+Most of the rules on pet ownership in Spain are self-explanatory.
+Make sure your pets are registered, vaccinated, are treated with the love and respect they deserve, making sure they do not infringe on other people's rights.

 Updated: February 07, 2024 CET